Pakistan Navy: Personnel

-Commissioned officers
+Officer Ranks

 Commodore Asif Khaliq (left) saluting with officers Cdre.
 Keith Blount (middle) of RN Cdre.
 Daryl Bates (right) of RNZN.
 The Cdre. is a star officer rank equivalent to One star rank (Brig.) in the Pakistan Army.

 From its commencement in August 1947, the Pakistan Navy had traditionally followed the ranks and insignia of the Royal Navy but disbanded in favour of adopting the officer ranks system of the United States Navy as early as the 1950s.

 Unlike the army or air force where there are several paths to become the officers, there is only one way of becoming the naval officer by must attending the Pakistan Naval Academy—after passing out the boot camp in Manora Island— for one-and-half year for them to be able to passed out from the academy.

 The passed out cadets gain commission in the Navy as midshipman, taking their first assignment in an open-sea ship that gives them the experience of life at sea while being trained in different careers on board.
 The training of the passed out midshipman usually lasts till six months before rotating back to the naval academy to be promoted as the Sub-lieutenants.
 Their college education is provided at the Pakistan Navy Engineering College in Karachi for three years, pursuing a bachelor's degree in their choice of career.